joecummings/personal-websitev2/tutorials_md/tutorials.md

 #### **3. Training & Evaluating** {#training-eval}

 Second, we load the training arguments for the model (this could also be known as the config). `TrainingArguments` has a ton of parameters so you can check those out [here](https://huggingface.co/transformers/main_classes/trainer.html#trainingarguments).
+For our purposes, we only need to specify the output directory, the evaluation strategy (when will we evaluate the results), and the number of epochs to run.

 ```{.python}
 training_args = TrainingArguments(